vicoslab/mixed-segdec-net-comind2021/README.md

 # or by specifying multiple GPU ids
 ./EXPERIMENTS_COMIND.sh 0 1 2
 ```
-To replicate the results from 2020 ICPR paper:
+To replicate the results from [ICPR 2020 paper](http://prints.vicos.si/publications/383):
 ```
 @misc{Bozic2020ICPR,
     title={End-to-end training of a two-stage neural network for defect detection},